Have a craft you’d like to share? A skill you’d love to teach?

 The Waterford Craft School, a program of the Waterford Foundation, is seeking instructors to teach weekend classes in craft & preservation building arts.

-Join us in preserving handmade craft traditions such as quilting, weaving, furniture-making, basket weaving, and herbalism by educating the next generation of artisans.
+We preserve heritage craft traditions, explore contemporary craft using natural materials, foster an appreciation for historic preservation, and inspire the next generation of artisans through hands-on classes, such as quilting, weaving, furniture-making, basket weaving, and herbalism, and more.
 Classes in building arts, such as traditional construction methods, old and historic building restoration, and adaptive reuse, are also encouraged.

 The Waterford Foundation will register students, collect tuition, provide classroom space, and pay a fee to the instructor.
 Multiple instructors for one course will split this fee.